Consent To Let or Buy to Let Remortgage?

 Will I be approved for a Consent to Let?

 Typically, for a residential mortgage product that’s only been in place for less than six months, it will be viewed as suspect by the lender.
-The longer you’ve had your mortgage, the more likely it is the lender will be satisfied that you’re interested in renting your property out due to a genuine change in your personal circumstances, and not that you’ve fabricated information on your original application to mask your intentions of renting.
+The longer you’ve had your mortgage, the more likely the lender will be satisfied that you’re interested in renting your property out due to a genuine change in your personal circumstances and not that you’ve fabricated information on your original application to mask your intentions of renting.

 Will I be able to keep my existing mortgage?